 Immersing people into paintings via walk-through light shows like these has actually been big in Europe for a number of years.
 There have been ones on Picasso and Monet.
-The Experience – the other van Gogh show coming to Dallas – started life in Brussels before heading into Italy, England, Tel Aviv and even Asia.
+The Experience – the other van Gogh show coming to Dallas, the one brought to you by the company, Fever – started life in Naples, before heading into Brussels, England, Tel Aviv and even Asia.

 But COVID could be a major reason for these tours as well: The events are generally held in large, open spaces like warehouses, even stadiums, so social distancing is not a problem.
 And although social distancing means smaller crowds, the venues are big enough, the producers can still earn some coin.
 Plus, there are no musicians, actors or dancers to worry about (or pay) on tour.
 And given the general paucity of live theater, music or dance performances at the moment, the van Gogh shows combine relative safety, fancy cultural-name recognition, high-tech zip and a welcome night (or afternoon) out.